-The figures provided below are an approximation of the price in spring/summer 2019.
+The figures provided below are an approximation of the price in spring/summer 2020.
 These should be used as a guide only and should be supported by actual quotes that take into consideration site specific information.
 In most cases fuel prices change on a daily basis and the price will depend on many factors including the volume purchased, location, length of contract and supply profile.
+Fuel prices this year have also been impacted by the COVID-19 crisis which has caused prices to fluctuate.